WinPlay02/GitCraft/readme.md

 Options:
   -h, --help                 Displays this help screen
       --min-version=<version>
-                             Specify the min version to decompile.
+                             Specify the min. version to decompile.
 Each following (mainline) version will be decompiled
                                afterwards.
 The repository will be stored in minecraft-repo-min-<version>.
 The normal